sethforprivacy/optoutpod.com/content/episodes/s1e08-sean-obrien.md

 author: Seth For Privacy
 authorTwitter: sethforprivacy
 date: "2021-09-06T15:30:57-05:00"
-description: Wondering what alternatives are available for Twitter or similar centralized and censored services?
+summary: Wondering what alternatives are available for Twitter or similar centralized and censored services?
 This episode, we're sitting down with Sean O'Brien to chat about the need for decentralized and censorship-resistant micro-blogging and short messaging platforms.